Maybe you’ve got a new job (congrats!) and are moving out of state.

 Determine what you’ll need help with

-When you hire a realtor to sell your house, you’re establishing a relationship with an agent you’re hoping you can count on throughout the entire selling process.
+When you hire a realtor to sell your house, you’re establishing a relationship with a professional you’re hoping you can count on.

 Suppose you’re selling a rental property or have already purchased your new home (and moved out) before your house will be listed.
 In that case, you may need help: